 5) Wear all your heaviest and bulkiest things

 Got a coat?
-Knee high boats?
+Knee high boots?
 Wear them, at least to board and depart the plane, in order to avoid the extra weight/space in your carry on.
 I usually wear a light outer jacket and my wool winter jacket on board, along with any winter accessories in the pockets.

 Don’t fret, there’s always a way to get all your essentials overseas without paying the equivalent of an airline ticket for your bag.